Skip to content

 The dashboard is a customizable interface for viewing data and executing repetitive workflows.
 With the dashboard, you can quickly build utilitarian UIs on top of your Membrane programs.

 In the video above, we add blocks to the dashboard representing a GitHub user, repo, and issue.
-Those particular views are defined in juan/github, but you can create and compose your own views to solve your needs.
+Those particular views are defined in membrane/github, but you can create and compose your own views to solve your needs.

 We’ll get to creating views, but let’s start with the basics of using the dashboard.